BlaineDev/431-2020/classes/class25/README.md

 ## Oral Presentations for Project B

-There are three groups of students.
-You should have received an email from Dr. Love on 2020-11-21 specifying your group.
-If you are not clear on which group, you're in, let him know via email now.
+There are three groups of students - which group you're in was in an email from Dr. Love on 2020-11-21.
+If you are not clear what your expectations are, let Dr. Love know via email now.
+Students in Groups 1 and 2 were asked to complete a Google Form to schedule their presentations, and that form is due Wednesday at noon.

-1. A dozen students who are required to present Project B via a Zoom call with Dr. Love on 2020-12-09, 12-10 or 12-11.
+1. Students required to present Project B via a Zoom call with Dr. Love on 2020-12-09, 2020-12-10 or 2020-12-11.
-    - These students need to fill out the Google Form I sent to them so I can schedule the Zoom calls.
-These are the 12 students in the MS program in Health Care Analytics, or the PhD program in PQHS.
-2. Two dozen students invited by Dr. Love to present Project B via a Zoom call, but can opt instead to do a recorded video.
+2. Students invited by Dr. Love to present Project B via a Zoom call, but who can opt instead to do a recorded video.
-    - These students can opt to present via Zoom (in which case they need to fill out the Google Form I sent to schedule their Zoom call) or opt to present via recorded video (in which case they need to email me.)
-    - These students included most of the students who preferred to present via Zoom (assuming their partner wasn't against the idea), plus some specific students I wanted to hear from, if possible.
-I will schedule these folks (if possible) after the folks in Group 1.
-3. The remaining students, who will be doing a recorded video.
+3. Students who will be doing a recorded video instead of a Zoom call with Dr. Love for Project B.
-    - This includes students in other time zones, those who didn't want to do a Zoom call (or who had a partner who didn't) as well as some of the prople who were willing to do either, mostly.
-If you're in this group and really want to present via Zoom, please email me now and I'll try to squeeze you in if I can.
+    - If you're in this group and really want to present via Zoom, please email me now and I'll try to squeeze you in if I can.

 ## Announcements